This article was last updated by Digital Trends’ smart home editor John Velasco on 7/30/2020.

 We chose the Sonos One because it’s not just a great smart speaker, it’s also a great wireless music speaker, which gives you the best of both worlds.
+It satisfies the requirement needed to control the smart home, while also delivering in the audio quality department.
 However, it’s not to say that it should be the only smart speaker worth considering.

 Our team has reviewed smart speakers since the category emerged with Amazon’s Echo all those years ago, and we’ve developed a keen sense of what to look for in one of these products.
 After hundreds of hours of listening, controlling smart home tasks, and generally getting the various voice assistants to do our bidding, we’re confident the Sonos One will be ideal for most people.
 Still, it’s a crowded field, with lots of great products.
 Our list is stocked with great alternatives, offering a speaker tailored for every home.

 - The best cheap smart speaker: Amazon Echo Dot with Clock

 - The best smart speaker for Amazon Alexa: Amazon Echo (3rd Gen)